 - Take photos of the damage to your car, the other car(s), and even the road conditions, or weather, that may have attributed to the accident.

 - File an insurance claim right away and be upfront with your insurance company about the facts of the accident.
-Withholding any information from the insurance company will have ramifications to you later on.
+Withholding any information from the insurance company will have ramifications for you later on.

 - If you seek medical attention after the accident, save all medical bills and keep a detailed log of what was treated, as well as any time missed from work.

-Because Michigan is a no-fault state, when a person sustains an accidental bodily injury arising out of the use of a motor vehicle, an insurance company is responsible for paying all medical expenses, medical mileage, loss of wages and more.
+Because Michigan is a no-fault state, when a person sustains an accidental bodily injury arising out of the use of a motor vehicle, an insurance company is responsible for paying all medical expenses, medical mileage, loss of wages, and more.

-If you have been injured because of someone else’s negligent driving, you may be entitled to compensation for the non-economic losses or damages sustained, such as an injury that causes ongoing pain, disability or physical impairment.
+If you have been injured because of someone else’s negligent driving, you may be entitled to compensation for the non-economic losses or damages sustained, such as an injury that causes ongoing pain, disability, or physical impairment.
 Contact an attorney immediately if the accident resulted in a loss of life.
 If you feel that you need a lawyer after your accident, give us a call at Bashore Green.
 We will assist you with determining if you have a case, and how to get the most compensation for your type of injury.
 We will fight for your rights, regardless of your role in the accident.